-For balanced proportion, a coffee table should be approximately two thirds of the length of your sofa.
+For a balanced proportion, a coffee table should be approximately two-thirds of the length of your sofa.
 Fitting the bill perfectly for sitting areas of different sizes is the sublime Ray coffee table which can be used individually or coupled with the smaller Ray side table to enhance a more substantial space.
-The three delicate rays create an exquisite design feature to the table top and offer a wealth of creative possibilities through customisation with a range of marbles, metals and woods.
-This unique silhouette offers a perfect compliment to a modern space.
-Shown here in a light bronze structure with a nero marquina and marron vita marble tops respectively.
+The three delicate rays create an exquisite design feature to the tabletop and offer a wealth of creative possibilities through customization with a range of marbles, metals, and woods.
+This unique silhouette offers a perfect complement to a modern space.
+Shown here in a light bronze structure with a Nero Marquina and marron vita marble tops respectively.

 As with Kassavello’s whole portfolio of furniture, the Lallan can be reinterpreted to any specification, using different materials and finishes.
-We recently completed a beautiful Lallan table for a very special client in Kuwait using a variety of stone, RAL and brass finishes creating a showstopping piece for their family living room.
+We recently completed a beautiful Lallan table for a very special client in Kuwait using a variety of stone, RAL, and brass finish creating a showstopping piece for their family living room.

 You may also like to read about: “The Art of Entertaining”

 Taking its cue from another historical influence – the Chess center table was inspired by the evolution of chess, invented in Asia around 1500 years ago.
 This idiosyncratic piece depicts the game’s most iconic move – the checkmate – in which the horse defeats the king, metaphorically ‘melting’ into the table.
 If you are seeking a table from which not only to serve coffee but to also serve as a talking point then look no further!
 Handcrafted from beautiful walnut root veneer and polished brass, it is a coffee table that the esteemed F. Stuart Foote would surely approve of.

 To view more stunning coffee tables by wonderful Portuguese designers, take a look through our website.
 And if you’d like to share your own favorites, please do let us know on Instagram @kassavello – we’d love to hear from you.